 Avoiding atrial fibrillation and subsequently lowering your stroke risk can be as simple as foregoing your morning cup of coffee.
 In other words, some AFib cases are only as strong as their underlying cause.
 If hyperthyroidism is the cause of AFib, treating the thyroid condition may be enough to make AFib go away.

 Doctors can use a variety of different medications to help control the heart rate during atrial fibrillation.

 “These medications, such as beta blockers and calcium channel blockers, work on the AV node,” says Dr. Andrea Russo of University of Pennsylvania Health System.
 “They slow the heart rate and may help improve symptoms.
 However, they do not ‘cure’ the rhythm abnormality, and patients still require medication to prevent strokes while remaining in atrial fibrillation.”

 If you or someone you love has atrial fibrillation, learn more about what AFib is, why treatment can save lives, and what you can do to reach your goals, lower your risks and live a healthy life.

 If you think you may have atrial fibrillation, here are your most important steps:

 - Reduce risks for stroke and heart failure

 Finding the right physician who gets your AFib, understands all the options for treatment, and will openly collaborate with you in your care is key.
-Use our first of its kind healthcare ecosystem to find one near you.
+To find a healthcare professional, use HealthLynked.
+It is a first of its kind medical network built as a social ecosystem with a higher purpose – improving healthcare.
+Go to HealthLynked.com to learn more, sign up for free, connect with your doctor, find a new doctor, and securely store and share your health information.
+Download our HealthLynked app available on Apple and Android devices.

 Aug 29, 2012 | Articles, Doctor’s Voice | 12 |